animeshtrivedi/animeshtrivedi.github.io/_posts/2017-07-12-run-crail-locally.md

 ---
 layout: default
-title: "New blog: How to run Crail locally on your laptop"
+title: "Blog: How to run Crail locally on your laptop"
 category: blog
 tags: whatsnew
 permalink: /run-crail-locally